|A path to the aqua blue bay.|

-The anticipation of seeing our loved ones only adds another layer of joy to this busy and action packed period of time.
-The ease with which each day flows into another is barely interrupted.
+The anticipation of seeing our loved ones only adds another layer of joy to this busy and action-packed period.
+Yet, the ease with which each day flows into another is barely interrupted.

 This morning we noticed an error or our account when charges for two drinks were listed US $17.00.
-Calling the guests services for an adjustment, we reached a roadblock when they explained the only way to resolve the issue was to go to deck 2 during certain hours.
+Calling guest services for an adjustment, we reached a roadblock when they explained the only way to resolve the issue was to go to deck two during certain hours.

-That solution was preposterous to us.
+That solution was unbelievable to us.
 Why couldn’t this be handled over the phone?
-But, in our usual manner of problem-solving, we addressed the issue with Jorge, our Diamond Club concierge who spends most days in the Diamond Lounge on the 14th deck.
+But, in our usual manner of problem-solving, we addressed the issue with Jorge, our Diamond Club concierge, who spends most days in the Diamond Lounge on the 14th deck.

 Having control over my two daily meals, breakfast and dinner, can be a challenge.
-On this cruise we’ve had the fortunate opportunity to work with Belik, head waiter in the Sapphire Dining Room.
+We’ve had the fortunate opportunity to work with Belik, head waiter in the Sapphire Dining Room on this cruise.

 Belik makes more effort to fulfill my dietary needs than any head waiter who’s worked with us on the past 17 cruises.
-Having experimented with various foods within the framework of my usual diet, I’ve found some foods seem to exacerbate the symptoms of the past many months; mainly garlic, onions, cruciferous vegetables, and dairy.
+However, having experimented with various foods within the framework of my usual diet, I’ve found some foods that seem to exacerbate the symptoms of the past many months; mainly garlic, onions, cruciferous vegetables, and dairy.

-Over the past 24 hours I’ve entirely eliminated all dairy products including cheese which has been a staple in my way of eating over these past five and a half years.
+Over the past 24 hours, I’ve eliminated all dairy products, including cheese which has been a staple in my way of eating over these past five and a half years.

 |View from the ship as we sailed away from the Fijian islands.|

 Belik has been so helpful as I work my way through figuring out what I can and can’t eat.
-There’s no doubt it’s added more limitations to my way of eating but, he remains determined to ensure my food is satisfactory.
+There’s no doubt it’s added more limitations to my eating method, but he remains determined to ensure my food is satisfactory.
 I’ve never seen anything like this guy…except, of course, Tom, who puts up with me beyond my expectations.